Protecting your intellectual property abroad

 Unless you have the appropriate protection you'll have no way of stopping them - and any plans you might have had to expand to that country will be undermined.
 It might also reflect badly on your business at home.

 If you have a licence to use somebody else's IP, such as a patent or copyright, it should be clear to which countries your licence applies.
 Sometimes it might give you UK rights only and further rights will need to be negotiated.
-You can find out about licensing on the Intellectual Property Office website.
+For more information, you can read GOV.UK's guidance on licensing.

 International IP protection is complex and you should seek specialist advice.